-The MIS Server Platform can be single or dual server (Figure 1-24 or Figure 1-26) depending on whether it has one or two compute server modules.
+The MIS Server Platform can be single- or dual-server (Figure 1-26 or Figure 1-28) depending on whether it has one or two compute server modules.
 Each compute server module can have:

-- Up to two Intel® Xeon® E5-2600 series processors per motherboard, with Intel Turbo Boost Technology 2.0: if the cores are operating below power, current, and temperature specs (< 35°C ambient) limits, they automatically run faster than base operating speed. - 8 DDR3 DIMMs (4 GB, 8 GB, or 16 GB) for a single server configuration.
-Up to 16 DIMMs for a dual-server board configuration, - Up to 4 HBAs for a single server, full-height (4.25") and half-depth (3.375"), externally or internally facing.
-Up to 4 HBAs (half-height, half-depth; 2 per server module) for a dual server.
-(See Figure 1-28 on page 22) - Up to three PCIe riser cards for a single server (dual servers have a mandatory 3 PCIe risers). - Up to four battery back-up units for a single server.
-Up to three battery back up units per server module for a dual server platform, for a total maximum of six.
+- Up to two Intel® Xeon® E5-2600 series processors per motherboard, with Intel Turbo Boost Technology 2.0: if the cores are operating below power, current, and temperature specs (< 35°C ambient) limits, they automatically run faster than base operating speed. - 8 DDR3 DIMMs (now 8 GB, 16 GB, or 32 GB) for a single-server board configuration.
+Up to 16 DIMMs for a dual-server board configuration, - Up to 6 HBAs for single servers-these can be full-height (4.25") and half-depth (3.375"), up to 4 externally facing and/or up to 4 internally facing (total external and internal not to exceed 6).
+For single-server platforms only, optional 4 port 8Gb Fibre Channel PCIe cards. - Up to 4 HBAs per server module (for up to a total of 8 across both server modules) in a dual server system-these can be half-height (2.12"), half-depth (3.375"), 2 internal max and/or a maximum of 2 external.
+(See Figure 1-30 on page 24) - Up to three PCIe riser cards for a single server (dual servers have a mandatory 3 PCIe risers). - Up to four battery back up units for a single server module.
+Up to three battery back up units per server module for a dual server platform, for a maximum total of six.
 (Unique BBU PCIe technology allows the inclusion of BBUs without the consumption of any of the available PCIe slots.)